Artromterra/Django_project/templates/README.md

 - **footer** - The block that includes the content inside the footer tag.
 By default, it loads into itself footer.html
 - **scripts-after-footer** - The block responsible for scripts that are loaded after the entire page is loaded.
 It is located after the footer tag.

+## Warning

+- Some templates combined header and content in one tag.
+Therefore, such templates still have an empty content block.
+As soon as the header and footer are ready, these templates will be completed.
+- Since all static files have been moved to the static directory, you need to fix the links to these files by adding /static/ at the beginning of the url.
+This is not fixed in all templates.
+If images or styles (or other static files) are not loaded on any page, then you just need to find this object in html and fix the link.

 ## Example
 ```commandline
 {% extends "base.html" %}